MicrosoftDocs/learn/learn-pr/azure/create-data-pipelines-using-databricks-delta/includes/3-complete-labs-in-azure-databricks.md

 Let's now jump onto the Databricks workspace and perform some basic Databricks Delta functions on a sample dataset.

-To do this, clone the lab archives that provide sample notebooks with detailed instructions.

 > [!NOTE]
 > To complete the following procedures you must already have deployed your Azure Databricks workspace in your Azure portal.

 ## Clone the Databricks archive

-1. From the Azure Portal, navigate to your Azure Databricks workspace and select **Launch Workspace**.
+1. From the Azure portal, navigate to your Azure Databricks workspace and select **Launch Workspace**.
-1. Within the Workspace, using the command bar on the left, select **Workspace**, **Users** and select your username (the entry with house icon).
+1. Within the Workspace, using the command bar on the left, select **Workspace**, **Users**, and select your username (the entry with house icon).
 1. In the blade that appears, select the downwards pointing chevron next to your name, and select **Import**.

 ![A screenshot showing the menu option to import the archive](../media/import-archive.png)